 The majority of earaches resolve without the need for an antibiotic.
 Paracetamol or ibuprofen at the appropriate dose should be used to relieve the pain.
-If your earache lasts more than a few days, or if severe and not relieved by pain killers, please make an appointment with our Nurse Practitioner or with your GP.
+If your earache lasts more than a few days, or if severe and not relieved by pain killers, please make an appointment with with your GP.